Larry Summers is wrong.

 The Magical Mystery Four: How Is Working Memory Capacity Limited, and Why? by Nelson Cowan

 The upshot: I was not able to write about the basal ganglia until I actually learned about the basal ganglia: learned as in committed the material to memory.
 It didn't matter how many times I looked up basal ganglia on the internet.
-I looked up the basal ganglia a lot, as a matter of fact; then I forgot whatever it was I had looked up while I was looking up something else to do with the basal ganglia, after which I'd have to go back and re-look up the first thing.
+I looked up the basal ganglia on the internet a lot, as a matter of fact; then I forgot whatever it was I had looked up while I was looking up something else to do with the basal ganglia, after which I'd have to go back and re-look up the first thing all over again.

 Try it if you don't believe me.

 Here are some terms related to the basal ganglia:

 Ventral tegmental area

 Orbital frontal cortex

 Now supposing I handed you a laptop and asked you to look up each term on Wikipedia, then write a coherent, reasoned 5-paragraph essay on the basal ganglia: what it is and what it does.
 Just a quick summary organized into 5 coherent paragraphs.

 You couldn't do it because every time you wrote about the ventral striatum, the dorsal striatum, and the orbitofrontal cortex, you would forget the VTA and the putamen—and you would forget the VTA and the putamen because your working memory will hold only 3 to 5 things at once.
 Something has to go.